 6. Stock Up on Sale Items

 It’s best to avoid stocking up on items that will expire, as that can become wasteful and defeat the whole purpose of couponing.
-(If you do, be sure to constantly rotate your stockpile so the oldest items are at the front, reducing the likelihood of spoilage.)
+If you do, be sure to constantly rotate your stockpile so the oldest items are at the front.
+This helps to reduce the likelihood of spoilage.

 On the other hand, if you have the space, stocking up on non-perishable sale items you know you will eventually use makes good sense.
 We’re talking about certain canned foods, cleaning supplies, toiletries, personal care items, and other items that either don't expire or will take a long time to expire.

 Where to Get Coupons in Canada